takagi/rakumo-actions/README.md

-rakumohack
+rakumo-actions
 ==========

-Rakumohack is a chrome extension to inject action buttons in event dialogs to make it easy to use.
+Rakumo-actions is a chrome extension to inject action buttons in event dialogs to make it easy to use.